-This means that Delphi created a dpr-file (project file) called Project1.dpr.
+This means that Delphi created a dproj-file (project file) called

-Delphi consequently gives names along these lines to new files and new components.
+consequently gives names along these lines to new files and new

-- Notice the window with the title Form1 (in newer versions of Delphi, the Form window is
+- Notice the window with the title Form1.
+That window (form)

-On the form you put other components, such as buttons, Edit-boxes, Radiobuttons,
+On the form you put other components, such as Buttons, Edit-boxes,

-- We also have the Editor window.
-That's where the source code
+- You also see the Editor window.
+That's where the source

 - Open the File menu and click Save All.

-In the dialog Save Unit1 as, select directory \DelphiLa\EuroEN01.
-Enter euroform
+In the dialog Save Unit1 as, select directory \DelphiLand\Foot2MeterSimp.

-as the file name.
-Delphi saves the text of the unit in file euroform.pas.
-The other data for
+Leave Unit1.pas as the file name.
+The additional data for

-Delphi saves the composition-data of the project as
+saves the program-data of the project as Foot2MeterSimp.dproj

-euroen01.dpr (this file contains the names of the units and the forms that you
+(this file contains the names of the units and the forms that you

-created,

-the names of other units used by the project, and so on).
+created, plus the names of other units used by the project, and so

 Files and file naming

-- Of course, all next units have to be given different names.
+- Of course, all next units of the same project have to be given

 - The name of the project file must be different from all unit-names.

-this will be euroen01.exe.
-Therefore it is worthwile thinking of a suitable name BEFORE
+Therefore it is worthwile thinking of a suitable name BEFORE starting

 Analyzing before you start is half of the game.

-Clicking a button should convert the value in the edit-box to another currency.
-Also the name of that
+Clicking on a button should convert the value in the edit-box from foot

 Adding the Components